NTIG-Uppsala/cinema-system/README.md

 Unzip the file and run the setup.exe to install the program and necessary .NET versions.
 Then the program will appear on the desktop if you have icons on and it will appear in the windows start menu.
 After that you can run the program!

+## TODO

+Upon leaving this project the team was working on integrating our GUI with the Database system.
+The GUI currently creates product buttons and movie tabs based on existing data within the `database.db` file.
+The booking system is currently hardcoded as a proof of concept.
+To complete the system the following needs to be implemented:

+- Generate `screenings` from database and display in GUI.
+- Generate `seats` from database and display in GUI.
+- Add a `reservation` to database upon selecting a seat.
+- Add `bookings` to database upon purchase of movie ticket.

+## Contact information

+If you want to contact us regarding any issues facing you when working on this project, you can find our contact information below.

+@Axelgustavschnurer
+- Mail: axel.schnurer@gmail.com
+- Phone: 076-135 75 53 (Will only answer texts)

+@Viggoblom
+- Mail: blomqvist.viggo@gmail.com
+- Phone: 072-576 65 06 (Will only answer texts)

+@Kasper-coder
+- Mail: holgerssonkasper@gmail.com

+@Leon-Loov
+- Mail: leon.loov@outlook.com

 ## Definition of Done
 - Code should be approved by everyone present, with a minimum of 2 people.